 The heat pumps in the southern states usually utilize electric heating strips.
 Those are for those rare times the heat pump cannot keep up.
 It is in those unusual times when the temperature in the south dips below 35 to 40 degrees.
 Some of the more expensive units use a secondary heat of gas in the form of a gas furnace.
 Whatever people say we will attempt to dispel this myth that heat pump heat is not as good as other types of heat.

 Heating with Heat Pumps - Heat Pump Myth Possible

-Why not delay the blower for a short delay and allow the refrigeration part of the heat pump time enough generate the heat enough so there will be minimal cool air blowing form the ducts?
-Of course as I am writing this someone or some manufacturer has already made this change.
+Why not delay the blower for a short delay and allow the refrigeration part of the heat pump time enough to generate the heat enough so there will be minimal cool air blowing from the ducts?
+Of course, as I am writing this someone or some manufacturer has already made this change.

 The reversing valve facilitates the heating and cooling cycle by reversing the process.
-It makes the condenser a condenser and an evaporator an evaporator in cooling mode.
-In the heating mode the evaporator becomes the condenser and the condenser becomes the evaporator.
+It makes the condenser a condenser and an evaporator in cooling mode.
+In the heating mode, the evaporator becomes the condenser and the condenser becomes the evaporator.

 Operating Sequence for Blower

 So if we delayed the blower from turning on to allow heat to build up in the condenser (evaporator) then will we harm any other components?
 The hot gases coming from the evaporator are channeled back to the compressor via the accumulator.